termux/termux-gui/Protocol.md

 - deleteView: Deletes a View and its children from the Layout hierarchy.
   - Parameters:
     - id: The id of the View to delete.
     - aid: The id of the Activity the View is in.
+- deleteChildren: Deletes the children of a View from the Layout hierarchy.
+  - Parameters:
+    - id: The id of the View.
+    - aid: The id of the Activity the View is in.
 - setMargin: Sets the margin of a View.
   - Parameters: